cgetzen/golang-training/Readme.md

 ## Verification

 Each module will have a `test/` folder.
-To verify your knowledge, please create a branch and ensure that each `test/` passes CI.
-The completion board will be updated nightly.
+To verify your knowledge, please clone and ensure that each `test/` passes CI.

 ## Organization